 Think twice before getting insurance from a company you’ve never heard of before.
 Most people pay their insurance premiums for years without having a claim.
 Then, one day, an accident happens.
 Just when you really need your insurance company to have your back, you could find out this little-known brand is not there for you.

 Look for a well-known company with a strong track record.
-The General® has been in business for more than 55 years.
+The General® has been in business for nearly 60 years.
 We’re a financially strong, nationally known company.
 We offer liability, comprehensive and collision, and “full coverage,” all based on the customer’s needs.

 If you’re involved in a car accident, it’s a scary time.
 The General® is there for you every step of the way.
 Our claims process is easy, so there’s no need to add to your stress.